joopringelberg/perspectives-react/README.md

 ### View
 Selects a View of a Role and makes the properties of that View available.
-A `View` Component can be used inside the `Rollen`, `ExternalRole`, `RoleBinding` or `InverseRoleBinding` Component.
+A `View` Component can be used inside the `Rollen`, `ExternalRole`, `RolBinding` or `InverseRoleBinding` Component.

 Possible content elements: any user-defined Component that can make good use of the props that are passed on.